robertocarroll/robertocarroll/_posts/2008-11-19-a-quiet-night-out.markdown

 - The National
 ---

-Forget booming sound systems and deafening drum and bass, silent discos are the future.
-Published in [The National](http://www.thenational.ae/arts-culture/music/a-quiet-night-out?pageCount=0) on 19 November 2008.
+<h2 class="subtitle">Forget booming sound systems and deafening drum and bass, silent discos are the future.</h2>

 The woman in the stripy T-shirt is midway through the chorus of Bon Jovi's Living on a Prayer.
 It's a singing in the shower-style rendition, delivered at the top of her lungs, full of gusto, and with the kind of abandon usually reserved for those times when there's no one else around.
 The only thing is that other people are around and their bodies are moving to a different rhythm.
 The music they are dancing to seems faster, more repetitive and trancelike.
 Every now and again they raise their hands in the air and cheer.
 Seeing these two different dances on the same floor makes for a strange contrast.
 The fact that you can't hear any music is even stranger.